cy-xu/understanding-cnn-explainer/README.md

 Navya: Finished lessons on tensorflow.js from Edx course.
 Working on the movenet project in tfjs repo.
 Discussed about the project plan and about layout of the project.

 Chegyuan: Fixed teachable machine code and it is running now.
 Working on the movenet project.
 Completed the lessons on tensorflow.js in the edx course.

+### Week 7 (Nov 3 - Nov 10)

+Both Chengyuan and Navya are working on getting the tensorflow.js model MoveNet working on glitch to finish the demo.